pulp/pulp/docs/user-guide/deferred-download.rst

   #  * no-query: Disable ICP queries to the Pulp Streamer.
   #  * originserver: Causes the Pulp Streamer to be contacted as the origin server.
   #  * name: Unique name for the peer.
 Used to reference the peer in other directives.
-  cache_peer localhost parent 8751 0 no-digest no-query originserver name=PulpStreamer
+  cache_peer 127.0.0.1 parent 8751 0 no-digest no-query originserver name=PulpStreamer

   # Allow all queries to be forwarded to the Pulp Streamer.
   cache_peer_access PulpStreamer allow all